-- F. Equipment and Real Property Management Not applicable

-- G. Matching, Level of Effort, Earmarking

-Not applicable

-- H. Period of Performance Not applicable

-- I. Procurement and Suspension and Debarment Not applicable

-- J. Program Income Not applicable

-- K. Reserve

-- L. Reporting All financial, participation, costs are reported to NCDPI.

-- M. Subrecipient Monitoring School systems receiving USDA foods are reviewed by NCDPI.

-- N. Special Tests and Provisions
+- F. Equipment and Real Property Management Not Applicable - G. Matching, Level of Effort, Earmarking Not Applicable - H. Period of Performance Not Applicable - I. Procurement and Suspension and Debarment Not Applicable at local level - J. Program Income Not Applicable - K. Reserve Not Applicable - L. Reporting All financial, participation, costs are reported to NCDPI. - M. Subrecipient Monitoring School systems receiving USDA foods are reviewed by NCDPI. - N. Special Tests and Provisions Not Applicable at local level